-If your room is too small, you may have to be very close to the television.
-If the television is huge, you will have a harder time viewing it or enjoying your shows or games.
+If your room is too small, you may end up being too close to the television.
 You are sitting too close if you can easily make out the pixels and the screen’s structure.
 It is important to find that sweet spot between screen size and room size for a more immersive viewing experience.
 It is important that the images on the television fill up your field of vision so that your eyes do not stray from the action for a more theatre-like viewing experience.

 If you want to buy an HDTV, ensure there is enough room in your home so that the distance between the screen and your chair is between 1.5 and 2.5 times the screen’s diagonal measurements.
 Therefore, if you have a 40-inch television, you can sit between 5 feet and 8.3 feet for the best viewing experience.
 The bigger the television screen, the larger the viewing distance.
 If you have a 4K TV, the viewing distance should be between 1 and 1.5 times the screen’s diagonal measurements.

-Sitting too close to the television is not good, but neither is sitting too far away from it.
-If you sit too far away from the screen, you will miss out on all the amazing features and picture details you paid for.
+Sitting too close to the television is not optimal, but neither is sitting too far away from it.
+If you sit too far away from the screen, you will miss out on all the amazing features you paid for.
 It is better to either buy a bigger TV or rearrange your furniture so that you are a bit closer to your television.